-The policy provides clarification of the considerations which managers should give to an event and, if appropriate, what processes and employee's rights are applicable when dealing with such matters, to ensure matters are dealt with fairly and consistently and in a supportive manner.
+The policy provides clarification of the considerations which managers should give to an event and, if appropriate, what processes and employee's rights are applicable when dealing with such matters, to ensure matters are dealt with fairly, confidentially and consistently and in a supportive manner.

 An objective and prompt examination of the issues and circumstances should be carried out to establish whether there are truly grounds for a formal investigation and/or for formal action.
+This includes the use of a Decision Making Group (DMG).
 Would training for the employee, support, guidance or informal management be more appropriate and productive?

-Where an employee's ability to do their job is affected by a lack of skill or knowledge, or ill health, this will be managed by following the Working Better Together Capability Process.
+Where an employee's ability to do their job is affected by a lack of skill or knowledge, or ill health, this will be managed by following the Capability Process.